|

 Avoiding vehicle congestion along the parkway is paramount which can cause miles and miles of cars to back up along the parkway.
 Traffic is the last thing you need while trying to see the Smoky Mountains fall foliage.

-While Cades Cove is one of the most popular spots I suggest taking the Roaring Fork route and making a few stops to see the fall beauty of the Smoky Mountains which includes a self-guided nature walk, and a 2.6-mile hike to Grotto Falls.
+While Cades Cove is one of the most popular spots, I suggest taking the Roaring Fork route and making a few stops to see the fall beauty of the Smoky Mountains.
+This includes a self-guided nature walk and a 2.6-mile hike to Grotto Falls.

 Clingmans Dome